rsu-gmbh/cross-platform-app/README.md

 # Crypta a Crossplatform Password Manager

-This is a example app for a cross platform app.
+This is a example for a cross platform app.
 We are using [Angular](https://angular.io/) to create a progressive web app.
 [Electron](https://electronjs.org/) to create the native desktop app.
 [Capacitor](https://capacitor.ionicframework.com/) to create the hybrid mobile version.